DrizlyInc/cookiecutter-docker-science/README.rst

     │   │                                    directory of the host environments.
     │   └── Dockerfile.release            <- Dockerfile for production this Docker image is derived from the base Docker image.
     │                                        The Docker image copy the files and directory under the project top directory.
-    ├── model                             <- model directory store the model files created in the experiments.
+    ├── ds_util                           <- contains utility files used across all projects. shouldn't need to be changed ├── model                             <- model directory store the model files created in the experiments.
     ├── my_data_science_project           <- cookie-cutter-docker-science creates the directory whose name is same │   │                                    as project name.
 In this directory users puts python files used in scripts │   │                                    or Jupyter Notebook.
     │   └── __init__.py
     ├── notebook                          <- This directory stores the ipynb files saved in Jupyter Notebook.
+    ├── requirements.txt
-    ├── requirements.txt                  <- Libraries needed to run experiments.
+    ├── dev-requirements.txt              <- Libraries needed to run experiments.
 The library listed in this file │                                        are installed in the Docker container.
     └── scripts                           <- Users add the script files to generate model files or run evaluation.